jeremyfelt/webconference-2014/talk.md

 This is where magic comes in.

-Vagrant is MIT licensed open source software for “creating and configuring lightweight, reproducible, and portable development environments.”
+Vagrant is MIT licensed open source software for "creating and configuring lightweight, reproducible, and portable development environments."

-Vagrant gives you the ability to boot a virtual machine—a server—in a headless state on your computer through virtualization software such as VirtualBox or VM Ware.
+Vagrant gives you the ability to boot a virtual machine — a server — in a headless state on your computer through virtualization software such as VirtualBox or VM Ware.
 This machine can live for years or be wiped out within minutes—all without affecting anything on your local system.

 Because this virtual machine is effectively a server, we can run the same provisioning scripts on it that we do on our machines in production, which are often some sort of virtual machine themselves.
-Vagrant includes support for provisioners such as Puppet, Chef, and Salt.
-You can also initiate your own processes.
+Vagrant includes support for provisioners we covered - Puppet, Chef, and Salt.
+You can also initiate your own processes inside the virtual machine when it boots.

-The most important part—both Vagrant and VirtualBox are cross platform and open source.
+What's really great is that both Vagrant and VirtualBox are cross platform and open source.
 This lowers barriers for any member of your web team as OSX, Windows, and Linux users can develop in the same common environment.

 ### Establish a Workflow